top of page

 Step Two: Launch Our Vision at Yale

-Delegates from dozens of institutions nationwide – private and public, large and small – will convene at Yale Law School to learn how elite colleges are failing the public, forge relationships, and plan on-campus organizing.
+Delegates from dozens of institutions nationwide – private and public, large and small – convened at Yale Law School to learn how elite colleges are failing the public, forge relationships, and plan on-campus organizing.

 Untitled_Artwork-1 5_edited.png